 The installation of the gearcase is fairly simple.
 What I will say is the most difficult part was getting the shifting mechanism reattached and working correctly.
 There is a picture of the nut below.
 First, I will say having the motor on the makeshift stand I have was a detriment.
 You are fighting gravity and a whole host of issues that are better addressed with the motor laying on the bench.
 Which after struggling for ten minutes or more I abdicated to doing this the hard way.
 Additionally, when you attach the shifting mechanism.
 Don’t overtighten the bolt, just snug so it operates the shift mechanism.
 You will need to adjust this later after you get the motor upright and operate the shift lever mechanism to see if it goes in reverse, neutral, and forward.

 So to adjust the sifting mechanism.
 I would start in neutral.
 Do not start the motor while doing this, in fact, remove the safety lanyard and disconnect the sparkplug.
 If the shifting mechanism is neutral the prop should spin freely by hand.
 If not then adjust the shift mechanism to accomplish this.
 Tighten the bolt.
-Next, Proceed to put the sifting mechanism into reverse.
+Next, Proceed to put the shifting mechanism into reverse.
 It should drop into gear and there should be resistance on the prop when trying to rotate the prop by hand.
 Move the shift mechanism back to neutral the prop once again should spin free without resistance.
 Next, go through the same process for forward.
 Lastly, when you are done tighten the bolt.
 Now fill up the Gearcase with 80W or 90W oil.
 So, on to testing that the Gearcase is correctly working.

 The Gearcase Engagement (Testing for correct engagement)

 First, we start by filling up a five gallon bucket with water and lower the Outboard into the bucket of water.
-What we are trying to accomplish here is to make sure the engine starts and that the motor, gearcase and impeller/water pump are operating correctly.
-Secondly, there may need to be some minor adjustments to the sifting mechanism.
+So, What we are trying to accomplish here is to make sure the engine starts and that the motor, gearcase and impeller/water pump are operating correctly.
+Secondly, there may need to be some minor adjustments to the shifting mechanism.
 You can see in the picture above the set up I have for testing.
 It’s not pretty, but it will suffice what we are doing.
 Word of caution here I would make sure you have a well ventilated area.
 I have no idea the mixture ratio that I have.
 I much suspect it’s less than 40 to 1.
 Who knows though.
 The engine starts on the first pull so that is a positive sign.